bratpeki/grap.h/README.md

 ## How do I use it?

-To use it `term-graph-lib`, simply import the files into your project and call the functions within it.
+To use it `term-graph-lib`, simply import the library into your project and call the functions within it.

 The functions are listed below: